joereddington/joereddington.github.io/diary/index.md

 * Okay this file is tidy, now to work out the stack

+## 11/02/21 07:05 to 07:23, Getting started.
+* The file is tidy so emails
+* First problem is a build errror
+	* When I try Junle serve I get
+		"Could not find mini_portile2-2.5.0 in any of the sources"
+	* I'm trying 'bundle install'
+	* Install was fine, now serve is hanging.
+	* Okay, it turns out that it's processing the watson file.
+		* I'm looking up excluding files:https://idratherbewriting.com/documentation-theme-jekyll/mydoc_exluding_files.html
+		* I've added an exclusion to the _config and now it's building.
+Time for a push

 # Stack
+* Message all the influencers about monday.
 * Finish emails
 * Write some blogs